-I actually liked the way the shelf looked already so no painting needed!
+I actually liked the way the shelf looked already so no painting is needed!
 Woo!

 I originally wanted to just set a small terra cotta pot on the shelf and call it a day.
 But, none of the pots I had on hand would fit and we weren’t about to take the kids back out to another store…

-Of course, the 2″ Hole Saw was juuuust a tad too big for the Play-Doh container and it slid right through.
+Of course, the 2″ Hole Saw was just a tad too big for the Play-Doh container and slid right through.

-Now, technically you could use a real plant here but it would have to definitely be a succulent or something that doesn’t require a ton of soil/water.
+Technically, you could use a real plant here, but it would have to be a succulent or something that doesn’t require a ton of soil/water.